BonnyAD9/uamp/other/manpages/uamp1.md

 ## DESCRIPTION

-`uamp` is pure CLI music player server without any other UI.
-It is ment to run in background and be controled trough CLI. `uamp` is made to be robust, efficient and light on system resources.
-Even though `uamp` doesn't have any UI it is full of features such as fade play/pause, gapless playback and stack based playlist (queue) management.
+`uamp` is CLI music player server.
+It is ment to run in background and be controled trough CLI or with http web UI. `uamp` is made to be robust, efficient and light on system resources.
+Even though `uamp` doesn't need any UI it is full of features such as fade play/pause, gapless playback and stack based playlist (queue) management.